 - A collections website for discovering historical resources from across the state

-Since 2005, when BPL established its state-of-the-art imaging lab, we have been building expertise in digitization.
+Since 2005, when BPL established its state-of-the-art imaging studio, we have been building expertise in digitization.
 In 2011, we began offering these services to institutions statewide.
 In 2014, we launched the comprehensive Digital Commonwealth repository and discovery platform, creating a unified home for Massachusetts digital cultural heritage.
-Today, Digital Commonwealth includes collections from hundreds of libraries, historical societies, museums, and other cultural heritage organizations throughout Massachusetts, making it one of the most significant state-level digital cultural heritage initiatives in the country.
+Today, Digital Commonwealth includes collections from hundreds of libraries, historical societies, museums, and other cultural heritage organizations throughout Massachusetts whose active participation and expertise have been essential to the program's success, making it one of the most significant state-level digital cultural heritage initiatives in the country.

-The Digital Commonwealth program has been supported through diverse funding sources since its inception.
-Initially launched with federal funds from the Institute of Museum and Library Services (IMLS) and the Library Services and Technology Act (LSTA) through grants from the Massachusetts Board of Library Commissioners (MBLC), the program has evolved to rely on a mix of funding sources.
+Digital Commonwealth has been supported through diverse funding sources since its inception.
+Initially launched with federal funds from the Institute of Museum and Library Services (IMLS) and the Library Services and Technology Act (LSTA) through grants from the Massachusetts Board of Library Commissioners (MBLC), which continues to be an important partner in supporting cultural heritage digitization in the Commonwealth, the program has evolved to rely on a mix of funding sources.
 Since 2012, Digital Commonwealth has been sustained primarily through state budget allocation (line item 7000-9401), supplemented by City of Boston funding and occasional grants.
 This stable funding framework ensures that these valuable services remain available at no cost to Massachusetts cultural institutions and that digital collections continue to be freely accessible to the public.

 Organizational Framework

 Digital Commonwealth operates within a dynamic ecosystem of Massachusetts cultural heritage organizations.
-Since 2005, the program has evolved through various collaborative relationships.
+It originated as a collaborative initiative among Massachusetts cultural institutions, with the Boston Public Library playing a foundational role in securing initial funding and infrastructure.
+Since its inception in 2005, the program has evolved through various organizational frameworks and partnerships.
 From 2012 to 2025, this included a formal partnership with Digital Commonwealth Inc., a separate non-profit, member-supported organization focused on education and outreach to Massachusetts cultural institutions.
 As of 2025, these organizations operate independently to pursue their distinct missions.
 Throughout these changes, BPL has maintained responsibility for the core Digital Commonwealth infrastructure and services — digitization, repository management, and online collections access — as part of its Library for the Commonwealth program.

 Frequently Asked Questions